Leading social entrepreneurs moving barriers and contributing to 'Everyone A Changemaker' world

 Angelou is a graduate of Spelman College, Georgia.
 She received her Juris Doctorate in Law from the University of Florida, College of Law.
 Angelou is a member of the National Center for Civil and Human Right’s Women in Solidarity Society, and Georgia Audubon boards; Advisory Board Member for Outdoor Afro, The Million Mile Greenway, Inc., Keeping It Wild, Inc., and Rachel’s Network; and most recently the author of “Engage, Connect, Protect: Empowering Diverse Youth as Environmental Leaders.
 Angelou is a lover of cultural dance, hiking and birds and good avocado toast!
 As recent empty-nesters, Angelou and her husband of 25 years, split their time between Atlanta, GA and Lagos, Nigeria.

-Paula Ugwu is passionate about food security, poverty alleviation, youth and female empowerment, and has contributed to academic researches that inform knowledge on the role of African women in agriculture and the pricing system of agricultural produce on the Italian Commodity Exchange market.
+Paula is passionate about food security, poverty alleviation, youth and female empowerment, and has contributed to academic researches that inform knowledge on the role of African women in Agriculture and the pricing system of agricultural produce on the Italian commodity exchange market.

-Moreover, she possesses a Master of Science degree in Agricultural and Food Economics and has over five years of work experience in diverse areas including, but not limited to Program Management, Project Management, Partnerships, Human Resources and Retail Management.
+She possesses a Master of Science degree in Agricultural and Food Economics, a Bachelor of Arts combined degree in Economics and Theatre Arts, and has over five years of work experience in diverse areas including, but not limited to, Project and Program Management, Partnerships, Human Resources and Retail Management.

-Currently, she leads the Transforming Children and Youth Years program in Anglophone West Africa and supports Partnerships in Africa.
-In this capacity, she is identifying and supporting young changemakers in the region to increase visibility and social impact of their work while positioning them for success through collaborative partnerships.
+Currently, she leads the Transforming Children and Youth Years program at Ashoka Anglophone West Africa and, supports Partnerships and Venture at Ashoka Africa.
+In this capacity, she is identifying and supporting young changemakers in the region to increase the visibility and social impact of their work while positioning them for success through collaborative partnerships with diverse stakeholders.